 Laboratory tests are drug tests whereby laboratories screen, confirm, and validate tests using devices that are operated by trained technical personnel.
-Laboratory testing is highly accurate and provides quantitative information on what drugs or metabolites were detected.60 Typically, laboratories use high-volume immunoassay tests to screen out negative specimens from those that require confirmatory testing.
+Laboratory testing is highly accurate and provides quantitative information on what drugs or metabolites were detected.
+Typically, laboratories use high-volume immunoassay tests to screen out negative specimens from those that require confirmatory testing.
 For confirmatory testing, laboratories use either liquid chromatography or gas chromatography in combination with mass spectrometry.
 Some supervision agencies may have in-house laboratory capabilities, while others may contract with a testing provider to conduct the entire testing process or just the confirmatory testing of specimens collected on-site.
-For example, the Court Services and Offender Supervision Agency, which oversees probation, parole, and pretrial in Washington, DC, has an in-house laboratory, which is certified by the U.S. Department of Health and Human Services and staffed with trained technical personnel.68
+For example, the Court Services and Offender Supervision Agency, which oversees probation, parole, and pretrial in Washington, DC, has an in-house laboratory, which is certified by the U.S. Department of Health and Human Services and staffed with trained technical personnel.

-Advantages Disadvantages Factors to Consider Can provide quantitative information on what drugs and metabolites were detected.
-Are performed by trained laboratory analysts in certified/accredited laboratories.
-Enable the detection of a wider range of drugs in confirmatory tests.
-Offer improved sensitivity and specificity (i.e., fewer false positives and negatives).
-Have long turnaround times compared with POCTs; results are not "instant."
-May cost more per test than POCTs.
-Most laboratories can accommodate urine testing, but fewer laboratories perform oral fluid, sweat, and hair testing.
-The U.S. Department of Transportation has recently proposed a rule that permits use of oral fluid samples as an alternative to urine for drug tests; this will likely increase the number of laboratories that accommodate oral fluid testing.69 Process collection and testing with a chain-of-custody for evidentiary reliability.
+- Can provide quantitative information on what drugs and metabolites were detected. - Are performed by trained laboratory analysts in certified/accredited laboratories. - Enable the detection of a wider range of drugs in confirmatory tests. - Offer improved sensitivity and specificity (i.e., fewer false positives and negatives). - Process collection and testing with a chain-of-custody for evidentiary reliability.